BKM-team/Mario-Boilerplate/README.md

 # Mario Boilerplate

+Run `bower install` to get dependencies.

-To run this you need any HTTP Server.
+To play the game you needv any HTTP server:

 `python -m SimpleHTTPServer`